Close Alert Banner

 Where can I go while visiting?

 Visiting can occur in resident rooms, in the hallways of the home area, home area lounges, and TV rooms.
-Visiting in common areas off the home areas is permitted, however must social distance from all other residents and visitors.
-Residents are recommended to wear a mask (if tolerated) while in the common areas.
+Visiting in common areas off the home areas is permitted.

 Should the home be placed into an isolation, precaution situation or outbreak, the home will then determine the visiting area locations, and provide direction to visitors and caregivers.